Zynga Inc. [ZNGA] Holding Strong: What’s pushing it?

 Zynga Inc. [NASDAQ:ZNGA]: Analyst Rating and Earnings

 Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
 For Zynga Inc. [ZNGA] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
-This is compared to its latest closing price of $5.94.
+On average, stock market experts give ZNGA an Overweight rating.
+The average 12-month price forecast for this stock is $6.63, with the high estimate being $9.00, the low estimate being $5.60 and the median estimate amounting to $7.75.
+This is compared to its latest closing price of $6.21.

 Fundamental Analysis of Zynga Inc. [ZNGA]